MQ-FOAR705/SophieWallace_POC_Contents/README.md

 * Ensure you have met the requirements in the section above before proceeding.
 * Download and install Tropy, ExifTool and Github Desktop from the links above.
-* Clone this repository to your computer using Github Desktop.
+* Clone this repository (using [this link](https://github.com/MQ-FOAR705/SophieWallace_POC_Contents.git)) to your computer via Github Desktop.
 * It is important that the file Exiftool_Script is in folder ~/Documents/GitHub/SophieWallace_POC_Contents/
 * Create an album named "Export" in default Mac Photos application.
-* Move the images from the repository into the newly created "Export" folder in Mac Photos application.
+* Move the test images from this repository into the newly created "Export" folder in Mac Photos application.

 # Testing:

-* Open POC_Automation workflow.
+* Open POC_Workflow_DEMO in the application Automator.
-* Run POC_Automation workflow.
+* Once POC_Workflow_DEMO is open, select run in the top right corner of Automator.
 * Prompt for writing location should appear.
 * Write location metadata for the photos, in this case "Changu Narayan".
 * Tropy interface appears and tropy_input images appear in finder window.